 Applying for your Eco-Schools Green Flag Award

-The application for Green Flag provides an opportunity for your Eco-School to showcase their fantastic work on the Seven Steps.
-Once submitted, it is reviewed by Karyn our Eco-Schools Delivery Officer, who will then arrange for a Green Flag Assessment visit from one of our Assessors.
-Our Assessors are very friendly (especially if you offer them tea and biscuits!) and are there to support you.
+The application for Green Flag provides an opportunity for your Eco-Committee to showcase their fantastic work on the Seven Steps.
+Once submitted, it is reviewed by Karyn our Eco-Schools Delivery Officer, who will then arrange for a Green Flag assessment visit from one of our assessors.
+Our assessors are very friendly (especially if you offer them tea and biscuits!) and are there to support you.
 Your visit is not an ‘inspection’ – it is a celebration of the amazing work you and your school have done.

-The Green Flag is assessed by Keep Britain Tidy through a two-stage process:
+All Green Flag Awards are assessed through a two-stage process:

 - Online application form

-After logging into the administration site you will be asked to answer a series of questions about your Eco-Schools work and upload a small number of supporting documents.
+After logging into your Eco-Schools account you will be asked to answer a series of short questions about your Eco-Schools work and upload:

 - Assessment visit

-We will arrange for a Keep Britain Tidy volunteer assessor to visit your school to meet your Eco-committee and assess the work you have done to meet the Green Flag criteria.
+We will arrange for one of our Green Flag Assessors to visit your school for around 2 hours to meet your Eco-committee and assess (celebrate) the work you have done to meet the Green Flag criteria.